C4IROcean/odp-sdk-python/Examples/README.md

 # Example notebooks and extra functions

 ## TO RUN THE EXAMPLE NOTEBOOKS YOU NEED TO MAKE SURE YOU HAVE ACCESS TO THE FUNCTION FILES AND INSTALLED THE REQUIRED PACKAGES
+## We recommend you create a new environment, install odp_sdk, and proceed with the following setup:

 ### Make sure you've cloned the repo